LukasGamard/YACRAF-calculator/testing/README.md

 # Unit tests

-WARNING: Risk of flashing lights as GUI windows are rapidly created and destroyed
+**WARNING: Risk of flashing lights as GUI windows are rapidly created and destroyed**

-Run the test by running:
+Run the tests by running:

 ```
 python3 test.py
 ```

 The unit tests validate the functionality of several aspects of the tool.